New York City ends masks for all children in daycare and schools

 New York City schools will soon no longer require children between the ages of 2 and 4-years-old to wear masks.

-Mayor Eric Adams announced on Tuesday that beginning Monday, 4 April, masking for children between 2 and 4-years-old will be optional.
+Mayor Eric Adams announced on Tuesday that beginning Monday, 4 April, masking for children between the ages of 2 and 4 will be optional.

 Mr Adams said that masking would remain optional so long as Covid-19 case numbers remain low.